Minangkabau music: Traditional Minang music

+Modern Minang music.
+Minang pop

+The emergence of modern Minang popular music that sometimes generally called Minang pop traced to the late 19th century, when traditional Talempong gong style ensembles incorporated into thear repertoire Minang pop songs.
+Of course this style of playing music is far different from its origin as Qasidah, because the development of this period is not only singing Gurindam poetry, but has far developed as entertainment music for singing and accompaniment of dances.

-Modern Minang music played by Gumarang, Teruna Ria, Kumbang Tjari, and Zaenal Combo.
-Modern Minang music is influenced by Latin music with bongo punches and marakas games, usually a rhythm similar to rumba, cha-cha, or mambo.
-Modern Minang music is also the forerunner of Dangdut along with Malay Music.
-The musical instruments used developed with the entry of European musical instruments such as accordion, violin, guitar, piano or keyboard, bass, drums, bongo, saxophone, clarinet, trumpet, flute, maracas, etc.
+Contemporary Minang music was born around 1955 with Orkes Gumarang.
+During 1950s–60s Minang pop created by the composers Ibenzani Usman and Yusaf Rahman, the songwriter Syahrul Tarun Yusuf and others and played by Orkes Kumbang Tjari together with its leading workers Nuskan Sjarif and Elly Kasim, singers-songwriters Oslan Husein with his encemble Teruna Ria and Tiar Ramon, singers Fetty and Nurseha, and Zaenal Combo group.
+It is influenced by Latin music with bongo punches and marakas games, usually a rhythm similar to rumba, cha-cha-cha, or mambo.
+Modern Minang music is also the forerunner of Dangdut along with Malay music.
+The musical instruments used developed with the entry of European musical instruments such as accordion, violin, guitar, piano or keyboard, bass, drums, bongo, saxophone, clarinet, trumpet, flute, maracas, and so on.